code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

     trust-store-password: client-truststore-p455w0rd
 ```

 In the `ClientConfig` class we need to enable the `WebServiceTemplate` to connect using the HTTPS protocol.
-This is done by creating and setting a `HttpsUrlConnectionMessageSender` which is an extension of the default `HttpUrlConnectionMessageSender` with support for HTTPS.
+This is done by creating and setting a `HttpComponentsMessageSender` on which we then configure the HttpClient which provides full [support for HTTP over Secure Sockets Layer (SSL) or Transport Layer Security (TLS) protocols](https://hc.apache.org/httpcomponents-client-4.5.x/tutorial/html/connmgmt.html#d5e449).

-> Note that the `HttpsUrlConnectionMessageSender` is part of the `spring-ws-support` package.
+`HttpClient` makes use of `SSLConnectionSocketFactory` to create SSL connections. `SSLConnectionSocketFactory` allows for a high degree of customization.
+It can take an instance of `SSLContext` as a parameter and use it to create custom configured TLS/SSL connections.

 During the TLS handshaking procedure, the client needs to decide whether it trusts the public key certificate that the server provides.
 This is done based on whether or not this certificate (or one of its issuing CA's) is present in (one of) the client's truststores.
 We specify a `TrustManagersFactoryBean` to handle the configured truststores.

-To easily [load one or more truststores using Spring configuration](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#d5e2263){:target="_blank"}, we can use the `KeyStoreFactoryBean` that ships with the `spring-ws-security` dependency that was added to the project's <var>pom.xml</var>.
-The bean has a resource location property and password, which both need to be set.
+In order to trust the server certificate, create an `sslContext()` bean on which we set the truststore file and its corresponding password.
+This context is then passed to the `sslConnectionSocketFactory()` bean which is in turn set on the `httpClient()`.

 If we were to test the client with above settings we would run into the following exception